OTAs

 New York City has restrictive STR regulations outlined in the NYS Multiple Dwelling Law, the NYC Administrative Code, and the New York City Zoning Resolution.
 These restrictions prohibit renting out an entire apartment or home to guests for less than 30 days, even if you own it or live in the building.
 Hosts must be present throughout a guest’s stay if it is for less than 30 days and can host only two paying guests at a time.

 On January 9, 2022, New York City adopted Local Law 18, also known as the Short-Term Rental Registration Law, which requires STR hosts to register with the Office of Special Enforcement (OSE).
-The NYC Local Law 18 prohibits OTA platforms like Airbnb and Vrbo from processing transactions for unregistered listings.
+The NYC Local Law 18 prohibits OTA platforms such as Airbnb and Vrbo from processing transactions involving unregistered listings.

 Airbnb Regulations in Texas

-Being the fourth most visited state in the US, Texas has minimal state-level regulations for short-term rentals and allows city governments to determine their laws and regulations.
-Due to the high demand for vacation rentals, affordable property prices, and a favorable business environment, Texas offers excellent opportunities for running a successful Airbnb business.
+Due to high demand for vacation rentals, affordable property prices, and a favorable business environment, Texas offers excellent opportunities to run a successful Airbnb business.
 But it’s important to understand the state and city-level laws and regulations well.

 Licensing and taxes

-There are no requirements to get a license at the state level to run a vacation rental business in Texas.
-But many major cities have specific licensing requirements, so you must check them before listing your property on Airbnb, Vrbo, or Booking.com.
+There are no state-level requirements to get a license to run a vacation rental business in Texas.
+But many major cities have specific licensing requirements, so compliance depends on the municipality where the property is located, and you must check them before listing your rental on Airbnb, Vrbo, or Booking.com.

 STR property owners in Texas are also expected to pay two types of taxes: